DataSF/datasf.github.io/_posts/resources/2014-06-19-one-page-summary-of-datasf-program.md

   url: "https://drive.google.com/open?id=0B3XTBxBQSd0hZFBMVDFIZy1fMEk&authuser=0"
 fordc: true
 ---
-Provides high level overview of the SF Open Data Program, DataSF.
-The purpose is to help build understanding among colleagues within the City.
+1 page flyer describing the Open Data Program.
+Use it to explain DataSF to your City colleagues.